Skip to content

 This method is used internally to convert the matcher to a JSON object which can be embedded directly in a number of places in the Pact FFI.

-For more information about this format, see the docs:
+For more information about this format, see the integration JSON docs.

 RETURNS DESCRIPTION